tendermint/tendermint/docs/architecture/adr-054-crypto-encoding-2.md

 - This will be a major breaking change in the ecosystem.
 - Will need a migration script to be released in conjunction with the release which will have this change.

-> I am leaning towards the first option and go through the with headache in order to entirely remove the amino overhead

-2. Keep the amino encoding format `<PrefixBytes> <Length> <ByteArray>` and protobuf encode the key after appending the prefix bytes.

-- This may cause issues with bech32 as it will exceed the maximum length permitted by the libraries
-- Backwards compatible, will not keep amino around but use custom marshlers in order to prefix the keys, less of a headache as no migration script would be needed and less coordination in the community.

-3. Use proto encoding for over the wire communication.
+2. Use proto encoding for over the wire communication.
 Where backwards compatibility is needed use the amino encoding format: `<PrefixBytes> <Length> <ByteArray>`.

 - This is a good proposal but would be a bit hacky.
 - Less headache, users will be happy for not needing to do a migration.